archlinux/infrastructure/docs/gitlab-pages.md

 In order use GitLab Pages with Arch Linux, you'll have to specifically request a custom subdomain below `pkgbuild.com` or `archlinux.org` to be assigned.
-We don't allow random projects to use Pages because of legal and safety reasons (we don't want people to be able to trick others into thinking something hosted below one of our domains is offiical).
+We don't allow random projects to use Pages because of legal and safety reasons (we don't want people to be able to trick others into thinking something hosted below one of our domains is official).

 ## Setup on GitLab's side